seemenkina/spiffe-example/spiffe-envoy-sidecar/README.md

 ![envoy-sidecar-diagram](envoy-sidecar-diagram.png)

-The _**Sidecar**_ is a process that connects to the [Spire Agent]() through the Workload API and receives the SVIDs over a gRPC stream.
+The _**Sidecar**_ is a process that connects to the [SPIRE Agent](https://github.com/spiffe/spire) through the Workload API and receives the SVIDs over a gRPC stream.
 Each new SVID update is stored in `/tmp/certs` and then a renew signal `SIGHUP` is sent to Envoy process to reload the certificates.

-Envoy Proxy on the Frontend handles the requests from the Tomcat, establishes a _mTLS_ connection with the Envoy Proxy on the Backend, using the SVIDs to authenticate itself and validate the peer's identity.
+Envoy Proxy on the Frontend handles the requests from Tomcat, establishes an mTLS connection with the Envoy Proxy on the Backend using the SVIDs to authenticate itself and validates the peer's identity.
-Envoy Proxy on the Backend handles request from the Frontend and routes them to the Tomcat on its container.
+Envoy Proxy on the Backend handles the requests from the Frontend and routes them to the Tomcat on its container.

+The SPIRE version is 0.6.0.

 #### Registration Entries